Deep Late-Time Observations of the Supernova Impostors SN 1954J and SN 1961V: DATA and Models

 Any dust formed in the ejecta is mixed with the hydrogen, so the dust optical depth of the ejecta is

 where $\kappa$ is the dust opacity.
 We can solve for the total H$\alpha$ luminosity in terms of the optical depth $\tau$ and ejection velocity $v$ to find that

+Note that this scaling only depends on dust properties like size distribution and composition only through the opacity.
 This does not account for dust absorption in the shell.
 While there is no analytic expression for a shell, the observed luminosity from a cube of side 2$R$ is smaller by (1$-e^{-2\tau})/2\tau$, which goes to 1/{2$\tau$} in the limit of large optical depth.
-The $\tau^{-1}$ scaling is generic because you only see radiation from

-{the regions where the optical depth to the observer is $\tau \lesssim 1$ which is a fraction $\tau^{-1}$ of the overall volume.
+The $\tau^{-1}$ scaling is generic because you only see radiation from the regions where the optical depth to the observer is $\tau \lesssim 1$ which is a fraction $\tau^{-1}$ of the overall volume.
 Thus, in the high optical depth limit

 Solving for $\tau$ we find,

 for $\tau \leq 1$, and